SRSG-Workshops/spreadsheets/_extras/guide.md

 #### [Common formatting problems](../02-common-mistakes/)

-* **Don't go through this chapter** except to refer to as responses to the exercise in the previous chapter.
+* **Do not go through this chapter** except to refer to as responses to the exercise in the previous chapter.

 #### [Dates as data](../03-dates-as-data/)